Nothing but sincerity as far as the eye can see

 The downside of Great Pumpkin for me is that the Snoopy material really slows the special down to a halt for a few minutes at a time.
 Unlike any of the threads in the relatively Snoopy-lite Charlie Brown Christmas, it feels like a B-plot for the sake of a B-plot.
 The animation of the Snoopy segment itself is pretty fun, but if I go more than a minute and a half without hearing Peter Robbins as Charlie Brown trying to make sense of the world, I start to get itchy.

-I also keep coming back to the way Great Pumpkin ends with a wink.
+I also have some ambivalence on the very punchline, the way Great Pumpkin ends with a wink.
 It fits the mischievous Halloween spirit, but the transcendence of the solemn-then-rapturous conclusion to Charlie Brown Christmas just feels more meaningful and memorable.

 Nonetheless, there are few films of any sort that better put me in the mood for a season that It’s the Great Pumpkin, Charlie Brown does in fall.
 Now that I have kids, it has become required viewing that everyone in the family looks forward to.
 Perhaps in another half century its charms will grow old.
 But I doubt it.